 Now, how do you integrate intrapreneurship into your business?
 What are the steps to get there?

-Understanding the impact of intrapreneurship on your company
+- What is the impact of intrapreneurship on your company?

 A company encourages intrapreneurial culture as a model of innovation to renew its position in a market or to conquer a new one.
 To do so, it must create an environment conducive to the development of new projects for its employees.